keuv-grvl/perl-log-basic/README.md

 ##Special cases
 `fatal` is a special level, corresponding to perl's `die()`.

-Separator is a special functions which display a line of 80 dashes, with your message eventually.
+`sep` (stands for separator) is a special functions which displays a line of 80 dashes, with your message eventually.

 ##Saving to file
 All messages will also be appended to a file named `<date>.$$.log`.
 If a `./log/` folder exists, the file is created in this folder, otherwise it is created in the current directory.
-<date> is formatted as YYYYMMDDhhmmss to allow chronological sorting.
+<date> is formatted as `YYYYMMDDhhmmss` to allow chronological sorting.

 #INSTALLATION

-To install this module type the following:
+To install, get the latest [release](https://github.com/keuv-grvl/perl-log-basic/releases) or clone the repo, then type the following:

 ```
 perl Makefile.PL
 make
 make install
 make clean
+perl -MLog::Basic -e 'info "done"'
 ```

 #DEPENDENCIES